NMRPeak: a ready-to-use intelligent system for molecular structure elucidation enabled by synergistic cross-modal learning: Results

 \subsection{Overview of the NMRPeak system}

 As illustrated in Fig.~\ref{fig:framework}a, the NMRPeak system integrates three core modules: the prediction module (NMRPeak-P), the retrieval module (NMRPeak-R), and the generation module (NMRPeak-G), to address diverse scenarios in NMR-based structure elucidation.
 NMRPeak-P adopts a global molecule-to-spectrum perspective to predict complete NMR spectra from molecular structures, effectively bridging forward prediction and inverse reasoning through unified spectral representation.
 NMRPeak-R leverages a contrastive learning framework to enable bidirectional cross-modal retrieval, supporting both molecule-to-spectrum and spectrum-to-molecule queries.
 NMRPeak-G focuses on end-to-end inference of candidate molecular structures directly from experimental NMR spectra, including full stereochemical resolution.
+A web-based tool\footnote{Available at \url{https://ai4ec.ac.cn/apps/nmrpeak}} further enhances accessibility, enabling streamlined chemical shift predictions for the research community.

 To facilitate effective cross-modal interaction, we employ specialized encoder architectures tailored to each modality.
 For understanding of molecular structures, we utilize Uni-Mol~\cite{zhouuni} to encode 3D conformational information, recognizing that 3D geometry strongly influences spectral properties such as through-space coupling and shielding effects.
 For SMILES generation, we leverage a BART~\cite{lewis2020bart} decoder architecture that supports autoregressive sequence modeling with attention mechanisms.
 For NMR spectra, we adopt a peak-sequence representation processed through a BART~\cite{lewis2020bart} encoder-decoder architecture for peak-sequence understanding and generation, enabling flexible handling of variable-length spectra and rich spectral attributes including chemical shifts, multiplicities, coupling constants, and peak integrals.
 This architectural choice naturally accommodates the unordered nature of peak sets and the variable information content across different spectral types.
 Detailed specifications of these encoder-decoder architectures and their training procedures are provided in the Methods section.